bcowgill/mocha-dark/README.md

 In this release (version: 3.2.0) we provide a replacement for `mocha.css` and `mocha.js` with a dark color scheme for use in Mocha browser based tests.
 * Contains both default (light) and dark scheme.
-* It detects the CSS media query prefers-color-scheme setting if your Operating System sets it and there is no override.
+* It detects the CSS media query prefers-color-scheme setting on startup if your Operating System sets it and there is no override.
+* It changes to dark or light as your OS changes the preferes-color-scheme setting if no override is stored.
 * The user can make the page render dark on startup.
 * The user can click to toggle the scheme and have the setting remembered.
+* When you change the scheme the circular progress indicator now re-renders correctly without a reload.
 * Color scheme setting is remembered for `file://` protocol as well as web server pages.

 ## Issues
-* The circular progress indicator does not update color scheme until the page is reloaded.
+* None known.
+Please [report](https://github.com/bcowgill/mocha-dark/issues) any you discover.

 ## Usage